-Bullying isn’t a new concept, but technology has allowed kids to connect with each other in a lot of different ways.
-Cyberbullying has received a lot of attention over the last few years because it is a big problem among kids of all ages.
+Bullying isn’t a new concept, but technology has allowed kids to connect with (and bully) each other in a lot of different ways.
+Cyberbullying has received a lot of attention lately because it is a big problem among kids of all ages.
 It’s important for you to monitor your child’s online activity to be aware of any problems and help them cope with cyberbullying.

 Have Open Communication